mishgon/vox2vec/README.md

                 ...
 ```

-Also, prepare an empty folder `/path/to/cache` for caching the preprocessed data, and `/path/to/logs` for logging.
+Also, prepare empty folders `/path/to/cache` for caching the preprocessed data, and `/path/to/logs` for logging.

 To evaluate the pre-trained model in the linear and non-linear probing setups, run
 ```eval